patrickkunka/js-apis-talk/README.md

 # Building Consumable JavaScript APIs

-A collection of useful resources relating to a talk delivered to Front-end London on 25th May 2017.
+A collection of useful resources relating to a talk I gave at [Front-end London](frontendlondon.co.uk) on 25th May 2017.

 **[Slide Deck](http://slides.com/patrickkunka/building-consumable-javascript-apis#/)**